petrmichal0/FlashCard/README.md

 # FlashCard

 ## Project Title and Description
-FlashCard is a web application designed to help users create, manage, and study flashcards.
-Users can easily add new flashcards, edit existing ones, and quiz themselves on various topics.
+FlashCard is a web application designed to help users quiz themselves on various topics.
+The app focuses on studying flashcards, but it doesn't include a feature to add or edit flashcards directly.

 ## Badges
 ![Static Badge](https://img.shields.io/badge/status-online-brightgreen)